varunagrawal/spamalyzer/README.md

-# spamalyzer
+# Spamalyzer
-Visualizations in the fight against email spam
+Visualizations In The Fight Against Email Spam

+## Running Spamalyzer

+- Get the `client_secret.json` from the Google API dashboard and keep it in the same location as the `main.py`.
+- Run `main.py`.